martinalebachew/BrenerBot/README.md

 ### Optional: Add Commands!

-BrenerBot is build with a high level of modularity in mind.
+BrenerBot is built with a high level of modularity in mind.
 You can add your own commands by creating command files in a subdirectory under 'src/commands' and conforming with the command structure, as specified in 'src/commands/commands.ts'.
 Make sure to include this subdirectory in 'src/commands/categories.ts' and define the corresponding category name in native language.
 Dont forget to share your commands with us!
 Hell, even create a pull request 🤠